In any major city, the fun doesn’t end just because the day does.

 See one of the largest fortresses on earth shining brightly at night, Prague Castle.

-This night tour is great for romantic couples.
+This is a great option for romantic couples.

 You’ll also have plenty of opportunities to take some great night photos of Prague from high ground.